domijin/LibertyEarth/README.md

 ## Alliance

+> Disclaimer, it is towards the same direction that we see them as alliance.
+There is no actual affiliation unless specified.

 - César Hidalgo, Prof. in MIT on Collective Learning, [Augmented Democracy](https://www.peopledemocracy.com/) to solve [cognitive bandwidth](https://www.youtube.com/watch?v=CyGWML6cI_k&feature=share).
 - [Great American Debate](https://www.greatamericandebate.org/), Internet Governance and collective debate map on Climate Change, lead by [Jamie Joyce](https://twitter.com/JustJamieJoyce).